In New York City, owning a condo or co-op involves many responsibilities, including maintaining your building.

-New York City is known for its unmistakable skyline crowded with high-rise buildings.
+New York City is known for its unmistakable skyline crowded with high-rise buildings - architectural treasures like the Empire State Building, Chrysler Building, and more.
 Today, more than 14,000 of them are subject to Local Law 11's inspection protocols.

 Just like the Empire State Building, Local Law 11 is a born-and-raised New Yorker.
-Currently known as the Facade Inspection Safety Program (FISP), this regulation mandates that owners of buildings taller than 6 stories ensure all exterior walls and appurtenances of their property get an inspection every five years.
+Currently known as the Facade Inspection Safety Program (FISP), this regulation mandates that buildings taller than six stories need to have their facade and appurtenances inspected every five years.

-After a facade inspection, a technical report needs to be filed with the NYC Department of Buildings (DOB) to document whether facade elements are:
+First, you’ll need to schedule a complete facade inspection by a Qualified Exterior Wall Inspector (QEWIs) - including all exterior walls and appurtenances (check above if you forgot what these are).
+Once the inspection is complete, a technical report (FISP report) will need to be filed with the NYC Department of Buildings (DOB) to document whether facade elements are:

 - Safe: Everything is in good condition, and there are no apparent issues with the facade.

 - Unsafe: The facade has severe defects or obvious issues that significantly threaten public safety.
-It requires immediate attention and public protection (like a sidewalk shed) until properly repaired.
+These require immediate attention, and repairs must be made within 30 days of the inquiry.
+Additionally, public protection (like a sidewalk shed) must be installed until the issue is properly addressed.

-The DOB charges those filing a $425 fee per new FISP report, amended report, or subsequent report.
-They certainly have no problem taking your money.
-And, for those who leave things for the last possible minute, the DOB could even charge a $305 fee for filing for a 90-day extension to repair an unsafe facade.
+The DOB charges a $425 filing fee per new FISP report, amended report, or subsequent report (they certainly have no problem taking your money).
+For those who leave things for the last possible minute, the DOB could charge you a $305 fee for requesting a 90-day extension to repair an unsafe facade.

-As if all those fees weren’t enough to worry about, if you are cited with violations, your building will incur fees.
+As if all those fees weren’t enough to worry about, if you’re cited with violations, your building will incur additional fees.
 The most common are:

 - Failure to correct SWARMP conditions: $2,000

-Failing to correct unsafe conditions can result in yet even more penalties as described below:
+And the hits could keep coming if you’re not careful.
+Failure to correct unsafe conditions can result in even more penalties as described below:

 Delay: Base Penalty: Plus